The

 I would call a full, mature ValueWeb architecture.

-In going on 46 years of work, it shocks me to write
+Looking back on over 52 years of work (as of 2009), it shocks me to write

 the only successful organizational structure...